MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 The listed billing locations only are supported even if Microsoft as a carrier is available in other regions.
 Customers can select a [different carrier](voice-channel-bring-your-own-number.md) using Azure direct routing.

-### Direct routing availability
+### Azure direct routing

-Bring your own carrier through [Azure direct routing](/azure/communication-services/concepts/telephony/telephony-concept#azure-direct-routing) is supported across all geographic locations using certified Session Border Controllers.
+Bring your own carrier through [Azure direct routing (preview)](/azure/communication-services/concepts/telephony-sms/telephony-concept#azure-direct-routing) is supported across all geographic locations using certified Session Border Controllers.
 More information: [Bring your own carrier](voice-channel-bring-your-own-number.md)

 In the geographic location where the voice channel is generally available, Azure direct routing extends general availability support.

 ## Supported languages and locale codes

-See the information in the following table to know about the supported languages and locale codes.

-We use the Azure Cognitive Services Speech service Speech-to-Text for transcription, so we'll support all the languages that Speech-to-Text supports today.
+We use the Azure Cognitive Services Speech-to-Text Speech service for transcription, so we'll support all the languages that Speech-to-Text supports today.
 We also support a bring-your-own bot through Azure Bot Service for Interactive Voice Response (IVR) that will be constrained by the languages that Speech-to-Text supports.
-End-to-end voice and IVR support is available only if a language is supported in the Power Virtual Agents or Azure Bot Service, and Omnichannel for Customer Service.
+End-to-end voice and IVR support is available only if a language is supported in Power Virtual Agents or Azure Bot Service, and Omnichannel for Customer Service.
 Sentiment and AI insights are optional for the voice functionality.

+See the information in the following table to know about the supported languages and locale codes.

 | Language | Locale code | Voice channel | Power Virtual Agents | Speech-to-Text | Text-to-Speech | Sentiment | AI suggestions | UI language support |
 |---|---|---|---|---|---|---|---|---|